Welcome to SEALion!

 - Ministry of Hotels & Tourism Myanmar Tourism statistics.

-- National Statistical Office Press releases and summaries of population, manufacturing, and trade data.
+- National Statistical Authority Press releases and summaries of population, manufacturing, and trade data.
 Catalog of printed publications.

 - Singapore Department of Statistics Provides statistical resources on Singapore.
 Online access to more than 30,000 time series on the economic, demographic and social characteristics of Singapore.